Milan-Gahlyan/-Getting-Started-with-Solidity-Project-Create-a-Token/README.md

 mapping(address => uint256) public balances;

 ```
--This creates a public mapping that associates each address with its balance of tokens.
+- This creates a public mapping that associates each address with its balance of tokens.

 5. Mint Function: